Jantalus/tesis/TracerPIN_modified/README.md

 [W][1][0]0x000055555556b328 0x00000002
 ```
 Having `[OperatorThreadID][OwnerThreadID]` (`[0]` is main, `[1]` is **t**)
+i.e. `OwnerThreadID` is the thread that instantiated the memory, and the operator the one who is reading or writing on that memory.

 #### Write outside of the main image *(Ex 7)*
 This would be for example using the `std::strcpy` function: